R3bzya/action-wrapper/README.md

 # Action Wrapper

-Add a new behavior to your actions.
+ActionWrapper is a simple yet flexible action decorator.

 ## Available classes

-When you need to wrap some actions and you don't need create a new action class then you can use the FluentAction class.
+When you need to wrap some actions and you don't have to create a new action class use the FluentAction class.

 > ***Note:*** The FluentAction class has the `Traits\Simples\HasActionWrapper` trait.
 >